 WASHINGTON, D.C.
+20549

+FORM 10-Q ------------- ------

+■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2015

+OR

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+COMMISSION FILE NUMBER 001-36279

+(Exact name of registrant as specified in its charter)

-20549 FORM 10-Q \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2015 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 COMMISSION FILE NUMBER 001-36279 Delaware 75-3175693 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1 Parrott Drive Shelton, Connecticut 06484 (Address of registrant's principal executive offices) Registrant's telephone number, including area code: (203) 567-1500 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 4 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing tirements for the past 90 days.
-Yes No. 5 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File tired to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter od that the registrant was required to submit and post such files).
-Yes No. r See Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company. definition of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Larg ge accelerated filer Accelerated filer
+Delaware (State or other jurisdiction of incorporation or organization) 75-3175693 (I.R.S.
+Employer Identification No.)

+1 Parrott Drive

+Shelton, Connecticut 06484

+(Address of registrant's principal executive offices)

+Registrant's telephone number, including area code: (203) 567-1500

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\boxtimes$ Yes $\square$ No.

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). $\boxtimes$ Yes $\square$ No.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \square Yes \boxtimes No.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See definition of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-The number of outstanding shares of the registrant's common stock, par value \$0.001 per share, as of May 8, 2015 was: 22,824,919.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). ☐ Yes ⊠ No. The number of outstandi ng shares of the registrant's common stock, par value \$0.001 per share, as of August 5, 2015 was : 27,164,875. =